-This is to ask you to register our very strong Objection to the above planning application, which is the fourth attempt to develop garden land at the rear of 22 St James Way for houses.
+This is to ask you to register our very strong Objection to the above planning application,

+1. Precedents for refusal The current application is the fourth attempt to develop garden land at the rear of 22 St James Way for houses.
+All previous applications were refused.
+Please see Appx A to this letter and para 4 below.